Oscilloscope types: Digital sampling oscilloscopes

 Digital sampling oscilloscopes operate on the same principle as analog sampling oscilloscopes and, like their analog counterparts, are of great use when analyzing high-frequency signals; that is, repetitive signals whose frequencies are higher than the oscilloscope's sampling rate.
 For measuring repetitive signals, this type once used to offer bandwidth and high-speed timing up to ten times greater than any real-time oscilloscope.

 A real-time oscilloscope, which also used to be called a “single-shot” scope, captures an entire waveform on each trigger event.
 This requires the scope to capture a large number of data points in one continuous record.
 A sequential equivalent-time sampling oscilloscope, sometimes simply called a “sampling scope,” measures the input signal only once per trigger.
 The next time the scope is triggered, a small delay is added and another sample is taken.
 Thus a large number of trigger events must occur in order to collect enough samples to build a picture of the waveform.
 The measurement bandwidth is determined by the frequency response of the sampler which currently can extend beyond 90 GHz.

 An alternative to sequential equivalent-time sampling is called random equivalent-time sampling.
 Samples are synchronised not with trigger events but with the scope's internal sampling clock.
 This causes them to occur at apparently random times relative to the trigger event.
 The scope measures the time interval between the trigger and each sample, and uses this to locate the sample correctly on the x-axis.
 This process continues until enough samples have been collected to build up a picture of the waveform.
 The advantage of this technique over sequential equivalent-time sampling is that the scope can collect data from before the trigger event as well as after it, in a similar way to the pre-trigger function of most real-time digital storage scopes.
 Random equivalent-time sampling can be integrated into a standard DSO without requiring special sampling hardware, but has the disadvantage of poorer timing precision than the sequential sampling method.

 However, due to the progress in ADC technology which has led to real-time oscilloscopes with bandwidths over 100 GHz, the demand for digital sampling oscilloscopes has been shrinking, as has the need for integrating equivalent time sampling in real-time oscilloscopes.

 Handheld oscilloscopes

 Handheld oscilloscopes are useful for many test and field service applications.
-Today, a hand-held oscilloscope is usually a real-time oscilloscope, using a monochrome or color LCD display.
+Today, a hand-held oscilloscope is usually a real-time oscilloscope, using a monochrome or color LCD.
 Typically, a hand-held oscilloscope has one or two analog input channels, but four-input-channel versions are also available.
 Some instruments combine the functions of a digital multimeter with the oscilloscope.
 These usually are lightweight and have good accuracy.